KunaAl22/wall-o-clock/README.md

 2. Install dependencies: `cd wall-o-clock` and `npm install`
 3. Set up environment variables: Create a `.env` file and provide the necessary environment variables for NextAuth.js and MongoDB configuration.
 4. Start the development server: Run `npm run dev` to start the application in development mode.
-5. Access the application: Open your web browser and navigate to `http://localhost:3000` to access the Wall O' Cloak application.
+5. Access the application: Open your web browser and navigate to `http://localhost:3000` to access the Wall O' clock application.